GO00OSE/terminal-snake/README.md

 This project is a super simple snake game that can be played within the terminal.
 It is built purely in C, and has only been tested on Windows.

+If you want to try it, just download the exe and run it from your terminal!
 If you decide to try it keep in mind that at the moment there is a bug where apples can spawn inside your tale.